Christian Darrisaw

-Christian Darrisaw (born June 2, 1999) is an American football offensive tackle for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Virginia Tech and was drafted by the Vikings in the first round of the 2021 NFL Draft.
+Christian Darrisaw (born June 2, 1999) is an American professional football offensive tackle for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and was selected by the Vikings in the first round of the 2021 NFL draft.

-Early life and college
+Early life

-Darrisaw was born on June 2, 1999 in Petersburg, Virginia.
+Darrisaw was born on June 2, 1999, in Petersburg, Virginia.
 He attended Riverdale Baptist School in Upper Marlboro, Maryland, where he played at left tackle for their football team.
-He committed to play college football at Virginia Tech, the only NCAA FBS offer he received, but was assigned by the school to attend Fork Union Military Academy in Fork Union, Virginia for academic reasons.
+He committed to play college football for the Virginia Tech Hokies of Virginia Tech, the only NCAA FBS offer he received, but was assigned by the school to attend Fork Union Military Academy in Fork Union, Virginia for academic reasons.

 Darrisaw rejoined Virginia Tech in 2018 and started at left tackle for the Hokies.
-He would later start every game during the 2019 and 2020 seasons, being named to the first-team All-ACC team in the latter.
+He would later start every game during the 2019 and 2020 seasons, being named to the first-team All-Atlantic Coast Conference team in the latter.

 Professional career

-Following the 2020 season he declared for the 2021 NFL Draft, in which he was selected by the Minnesota Vikings in the first round, 23rd overall.
+Following the 2020 season, Darrisaw declared for the 2021 NFL draft, in which he was selected by the Minnesota Vikings in the first round with the 23rd overall pick.
 On May 14, 2021, Darrisaw signed his four-year rookie contract with the Vikings.
 Darrisaw missed the first four games of his rookie season with a groin injury.
+As a rookie, he appeared in 12 games and started ten.
+In the 2022 season, he appeared in and started 14 games.
+In the 2023 season, he appeared in and started 15 games.

+On April 29, 2024, the Vikings picked up the fifth-year option on Darrisaw's contract.
+On July 23, 2024, the Vikings and Darrisaw agreed to a four-year contract extension worth up to $113 million.

+In Week 8 of the 2024 NFL season, Darrisaw suffered a knee injury in a game between the Vikings and the Los Angeles Rams.
+He was ruled out for the remainder of the season the next day.